rand-asswad/WCA1-docs/parts/5_conclusion.md

 in order to understand the sound model and the challenges that are faced in adapting the initial model for sound reconstruction.
 This triggered learning new mathematical concepts.
-I did a general reading of *A Comprehensive Introduction to Sub-Riemannian Geometry* by Andrei Agrachev, Davide Barilari, and Ugo Boscain [@subriemannian].
-This reading allowed me to understand the context of sub-Riemannian geometry which has applications in control theory and PDEs.
-The second book I perused was *Foundations of Time-Frequency Analysis* by Gröchenig [@grochenig2001] which served as a reference throughout the internship.
+I did a general reading of *Foundations of Time-Frequency Analysis* by Gröchenig [@grochenig2001] which served as a reference throughout the internship.
 While I had a working understanding of basic Fourier analysis thanks to INSA courses and a familiarity of the Uncertainty Principle and the Short-Time Fourier Transform thanks to my work on music information retreival for my final Master's project.
-The book explains these principles regourously and also serves as a great source for learning about the Heisenberg Group and Wavelet Transforms which are the basis of the proposed model.
+The book explains these principles rigourously and also serves as a great source for learning about the Heisenberg Group and Wavelet Transforms which are the basis of the proposed model.